-For second business model, you pay a single fee for one song's use.
-In this case, the cost usually differs depending on what type of distribution means you'll use for the video, so a license for use in an indie or wedding film will often be significantly cheaper than a license for use in a worldwide advertising campaign.
+For second business model, you pay for each audio track, one at a time.
+In this case, the cost per use differs depending on what type of distribution means you'll use for the video.
+A license for use in an indie or wedding film will typically be cheaper than a license for use in a worldwide advertising campaign.
 If you are looking to use it for promotional or commercial purposes, expect the cost to rise significantly.

-The “pay per song” license tends to be the pricier choice, but it is most suitable for someone who knows exactly what song they want to use in their content and has no need to find more royalty free audio tracks later on in the year.
+The “pay-per-song” license tends to be the more expensive choice.
+For someone who knows exactly what song they want to use in their content, it could be more suitable.
+Especially if you have no need to find more royalty free audio tracks later on in the year.

 What Happens After My Free Trial Or Subscription Ends?

-The best part of the subscription is that some of them like AudioBlocks offer a free trial period so you can test out the entire music library and download songs for use in your videos without the need to dish out any money up-front.
-However, you will need to supply a credit card that will be automatically charged at the end of your trial so canceling ahead of time is something you'll need to remember if you decide to not continue with the service subscription.
+The best part of the subscription model is that some of them like AudioBlocks offer a free trial period.
+This allows you to test out the entire music library for use without dishing out any money up-front.
+You will need to supply a credit card that will be automatically charged after your trial is over.
+You'll need to remeber to cancel ahead of time if you decide go through with the annual subscription.

-In a case like this where you download and use a song during the trial or during your paid membership, you'll still retain the rights to use that song if you decide not to go through with or renew your subscription.
+What happens if you download and use a song during the trial or during your paid membership, but don't buy or renew the annual subscription?
+You still maintain the rights to use that song!

-Here's what the SoundStripe, the #1 on our best royalty free music website list has to say on this topic:
+Here's what the SoundStripe, the #1 on our list of the best royalty free music websites has to say on this topic:

 “Each time you download a song for final use from the site, it is in perpetuity which means any song you license and use in projects you create while you’re a Soundstripe member, remain legally licensed forever and ever, amen.”

-What Happens My Content Gets Flagged After I Purchased A License?
+What Happens If My Content Gets Flagged After I Have Purchased A License?

-While it is a major pain to deal with a copyright claim after you have already paid for a license to use a particular song or piece of audio content, the truth is that many of these royalty free music licensing sites are just acting as a third-party broker for the original composer/artist and many utilize automated systems to identify piracy or unlicensed use.
+It is a pain to deal with a copyright claim after you have already paid for a license to use a song or piece of audio content.
+The truth is that many of these royalty free music licensing sites are third-party brokers for the original composer/artist.
+This requires them to use automated systems to identify piracy or unlicensed use.

-So the bad news is that you could be wrongfully flagged on YouTube, Instagram or Facebook, but the good news is most of these services have dedicated pages on their websites to submit a counter claim.
-The matter is typically sorted out within 24-48 hours.
-I've had only one claim in the past when using these services in our YouTube videos, and it was cleared up in under 24 hours.
+The bad news is that you could still be flagged for copyright violations on YouTube, Instagram or Facebook.
+The good news is most of these services have dedicated pages on their websites to submit a counter claim.
+The matter is usually sorted out within 48 hours.
+I've had only one claim in the past when using these services in our YouTube videos, and it was resolved in under a day.

-A newcomer to the royalty free music market, SoundStripe hit the ground running offering one of the best royalty free music subscriptions currently available.
-Priced at $135/year, SoundStripe provides tens of thousands of high-quality audio tracks with new ones added every Friday.
-On average, the service adds 150-250 new songs to their service each month.
+SoundStripe is one of the newcomers to the royalty free music market.
+They have done a great job offering one of the best subscriptions for filmmakers.
+Priced at $135/year, SoundStripe provides tens of thousands of quality audio tracks.
+On average, the service adds 150-250 new songs each month with new releases every Friday.

-SoundStripe is the first place we look for songs or background tracks for our tech-based video content as I prefer their sleek yet easy to use interface along with the filtering and customization options.
-If you are looking for more hip, electronic-style music then SoundStripe has some of the best selection for the lowest cost per year.
+SoundStripe is the first place we look for songs or background tracks for our video content.
+I prefer their sleek and simple interface along with the advanced filtering options.
+If you are looking for more hip, electronic-style music then SoundStripe has the best selection.
+All while remaining at an affordable cost per year.

-A subsidiary of the popular stock videography website, VideoBlocks, AudioBlocks focuses on audio elements which include more than just music with further access to sound effects and loops.
-The service has been around for a few years now and runs off the same subscription-based model with an annual fee of $99/year thus making it the cheapest royalty-free music subscription service.
+AudioBlocks subsidiary of the popular stock videography website, VideoBlocks.
+AudioBlocks focuses on audio elements which also include sound effects and music loops.
+The service has been around for a few years now and has a great reputation.
+It operates with a subscription-based model with an annual fee of $99/year.
+This makes it it the cheapest royalty-free music subscription service on this list.

-While I do like AudioBlocks and have relied on their content in the past, their library is more on the traditional sense, and it doesn't offer a whole lot of modern-style music that I seek in my videos.
-With that being said, their library is vast with over 100K audio tracks to choose from so chances are you can find something that fits your needs especially with the ability to filter by duration, tempo, instruments, genre, and mood.
+While I do like AudioBlocks and have used them often in the past, their library is more traditional style.
+It doesn't offer a whole lot of modern genre of music that I seek for out videos.
+Their library is vast with over 100,000 audio tracks to choose from.
+Chances are you can find something to fit your needs with filters such as duration, tempo, instruments, genre, and mood.

-Besides the ability to view their entire library before signing up, AudioBlocks does offer a free 7-day trial, so you can access the entire royalty free music library for no charge for the first week.
-Just be sure to cancel your account before the trial period ends or else you will be automatically rebilled.
+You view their entire library before signing up, but AudioBlocks does offer a free 7-day trial.
+This means you can access the entire royalty free music library for no charge for the first week.
+As long as you cancel your account before the trial period ends you won't be billed.

 AudioJungle ($6+ Per Song)

-AudioJungle is a royalty free website offering individual composers and artists the ability to sell their audio tracks and sound effects on through the well-established Envato Market.
-Unlike the two prior recommendations, AudioJungle is a pay-per-song service offering over 331K music clips starting at just $6 per track.
+AudioJungle lets artists sell their audio tracks on the well-established Envato Market.
+Unlike the two previous services, AudioJungle has a pay-per-song model.
+They offer over 331K music tracks starting at just $6 per song.

-Depending on the selection, the per song price can rise from $6 all the way up to $39 although the service also offers discounted music packs that provide multiple tracks from the same genre, instrument or theme.
-The library of royalty free music is vast with options for all tastes from classical piano to heavy metal.
+The per song price can rise from $6 all the way up to $39.
+There are also music packs that provide a discount on multiple tracks from the same genre or instrument.
+There library of stock music is vast with options for all tastes from classical piano to heavy metal.

-As you'd expect, you can view the entire library, listen to the tracks and even download a preview for editing purposes before deciding which track to purchase (the demo files have their infamous AudioJungle watermark embedded).
+You can view the entire library and listen to the tracks without making an account.
+AudioJungle even lets you download a preview for editing purposes before buying.
+However, their demo files have an AudioJungle watermark until you buy a license.

 MusicBed ($49+ Per Song)

 MusicBed is a popular choice for many filmmakers due to their high-quality content.
-However, their licensing costs are significantly higher than many of the other services mentioned here and can rise significantly depending on the type of usage.
+This makes their licensing costs higher than many of the other services listed here.
+The prices can rise significantly depending on the type of usage.
 For example, the cheapest license is for a home movie ($49), yet anything commercial starts at $199 and up.

-The MusicBed interface both sleek and highly organized, so it makes for a pleasant browsing experience.
-Its list of genres covers all your basic needs with a lot of modern sounding content derived from more than 600 of the world's best musicians, bands, and composers.
-Something to note about MusicBed is that while they offer a ton of great instrumentals, they also have a lot of tracks with vocals which is something that a lot of the other services lack in their selections.
+The MusicBed interface is sleek and organized making for a pleasant browsing experience.
+Their list of genres covers all your basic needs.
+They have a lot of modern sounding content derived from more than 600 artists and composers.
+The MusicBed offers a ton of great instrumentals which is ideal for background music.
+They also offer tracks with vocals which most competitors do not.

 Premium Beat ($49-$199 Per Song)

-Unlike many competing services who want you to pay for multiple licenses for a single song if you want to use it within multiple projects.
-Once you have paid the licensing fee once, you are free to use that license for an unlimited number of projects in perpetuity.
+Competing services make you buy more licenses to use the same song in multiple projects.
+Once you have paid the licensing fee for a song, you are free to use that license for an unlimited number of projects in perpetuity.

 Song Freedom – ($60/Month or $500/Year)

-Song Freedom is on the verge of renaming themselves to FyrFly, but they a service that is “about artists supporting artists.”
-The company originally launched in 2010 as a platform that allowed composers and artists to sell their songs to creative professionals on a royalty free license which was charged per song.
+Song Freedom is on the verge of renaming themselves to FyrFly.
+They are a service that is “about artists supporting artists.”
+They opened their doors in 2010 as a platform that allowed artists to sell their songs to creative professionals.
+Initially, they offered a royalty-free license which was charged per song.

-However, the company has changed their business model as of recent months and is now changing to a subscription based model along with the name change.
-Now membership pricing starts at either $60 per month or a discount of $500 for the entire year.
+Since then company has changed to a subscription model along with the name change.
+Membership pricing starts at either $60 per month or a discount of $500 for the entire year.

-There are some catches that are worth noting with their subscription model.
-First off, commercial use of the entire library is NOT permitted with the subscription, and you'll have to pay an additional fee over the subscription cost.
+There are some hidden catches that are worth noting with their subscription model.
+Commercial use of the entire library is not permitted with the annual subscription.
+You'll have to pay an extra fee over the subscription cost for commercial use.

-Secondly, both a good and bad thing about Song Freedom is they do work with some major artists to license their content for filmmaking projects.
-These include popular artists such as Christina Perri, Jason Mraz, Philip Philips, One Republic, Maroon 5, The Lumineers and Bob Dylan.
+Song Freedom does work with major artists to license their works to filmmakers.
+Included is popular artists like Christina Perri, Jason Mraz, Philip Philips, One Republic, Maroon 5, The Lumineers and Bob Dylan.

-However, songs found in the library by these well-known are considered “premium” songs and have a ‘P' icon next to their name.
-You'll have to pay an additional $10 per use of these premium songs in personal projects, and if you want to license the song for promotional or commercial purposes, you'll have to contact Song Freedom yet the fees start at a whopping $25K.
+However, songs found in the library by these well-known are considered “premium” songs.
+You'll have to pay $10 extra per use of these premium songs in personal projects.
+If you want to license the song for promotional or commercial purposes, you'll have to contact Song Freedom with fees starting at a whopping $25K.

-Which Is The Best Royalty Free Music Resource For Me?
+Which Is The Best Stock Audio Service For Me?